 2. Feeha Jamshed: is a Pakistani designer whose ethos is based on very modern, cutting-edge and youth-oriented cuts and silhouettes.
 She has a selection of digitally printed silk sarees that are to die for.
 I own two from her collection (the Full Stop saree and Husk saree) and paired them with her stunning embroidered blouses.
 The digital prints are very unique and untraditional making them appropriate for fun and less formal occasions such as bridal showers or birthday parties.
 If you are a distant guest at a wedding, then you can get away with wearing her sarees in a wedding.
 For light party wear sarees, a girl needs to look no further than Feeha Jamshed.

 Another saree that is a must-have in your sari collection is a French lace sari.
-I can’t think of any designer in Pakistan or India who incorporates this elegantly timeless, but simple fabric.
+I can’t think of any designer in the Indian Sub-Continent who incorporates this elegantly timeless, but simple fabric.
 Pair it with a stylish embroidered or unembroidered blouse and you can be the highlight of any party.
 A place to get your hands on premium French lace is HERE.